 Every summer, thousands of country music fans from all over the world move in to Nashville for four days to experience CMA Music Festival - four days of music from hundreds of artists including live concerts, meet & greets, autograph signings, celebrity sporting events, and more.

 Fan Fair X (FFX) is filled to the roof with Artist-Fan Connections, Performance Stages, Fan Fair History Walk, Shopping, Daily Entertainment, and Artist and Country Artifacts.
-Fan Fair X admission is inluded with all CMA Music Festival 4-day tickets.
-Check out cmafest.com for details on autograph signings this year.
+Fan Fair X admission is included with all CMA Music Festival 4-day tickets, $10 a day, or $25 for four days.

 Step out of the heat and into the air-conditioning.
-The Nashville Visitor Center, inside the Bridgestone Arena, hosts free live music through the Festival, June 5-8.
-Abigail Rose, Les Kerr, The Roys, Brittini Black, and Lucas Hoge performed at the Nashville Visitor Center in 2013.
+The Nashville Visitor Center, inside the Bridgestone Arena.
 Step inside, cool off, listen to the free live music, and do a little Music City shopping!

 Come early and stay late.
-Music City has lots going on before, during, and after the Fest.
-The Country Music Hall of Fame and Museum is typically busy with happenings all week and weekend long, the Grand Ole Opry features your favorite stars, the annual Kick-Off Parade and Block Party increase the excitement, the CMT Awards honor the stars, Marty Stuart plays a Late Night Jam at the Ryman Auditorium, and celebrities step to the plate at the annual Celebrity Softball Challenge.
-Check back for details and dates of these events and more.
+Music City has lots going on before, during, and after the Festival.
+The Country Music Hall of Fame and Museum is typically busy with happenings all week and weekend long, the Grand Ole Opry features your favorite stars, the annual Opening Ceremonies increase the excitement, the CMT Awards honor the stars, Marty Stuart plays a Late Night Jam at the Ryman Auditorium, and celebrities step up to the plate at the annual Celebrity Softball Challenge.

 Did You Know?